 The acclaimed historian, Felipe Fernández-Armesto, in his latest book Our Minds: What We Think and How We Came to Think It, takes us on a journey through the history of the human imagination, from the dawn of civilization to the advent of social media and summaries it with just one word: divergence.
 So divergence is the driving force behind human history.
 We can’t escape it.
 Like the mythical rat, that hitched a ride on the back of the ox, we need to learn how to ride on this trend of divergence.

 The balancing trend for divergence is convergence.
 Some trends have both divergence and convergence as an underlying mechanism.
 For example, Covid-19 coronavirus has primary characteristics of divergence (people get separated, etc) but also a convergent aspect is happening at the same time ie humanity is joining the forces to combat this threat.
 Climate change is divergent and convergent at the same time.
-On the technological front, convergence is driving the development of mobile phones, for example, where one mobile phone can do million things (there are trillions of apps now) but the radiation can do damage to your health (see the picture how mobile radiation fractures a molecule).
+On the technological front, convergence is driving the development of mobile phones, for example, where one mobile phone can do a million things (there are trillions of apps now) but the radiation can do damage to your health (see the picture how mobile radiation fractures a molecule).